juju/docs/src/en/commands.md

    _-B, --no-browser-login  (= false)_

       Do not use web browser for authentication

+   _-c, --controller (= "")_

+      Controller to operate in

    _--yes  (= false)_

       Agree to terms non interactively

    **Details:**